makersmakingchange/OpenAT_Design_Guide/Commercial_Components/M3-Nut.md

 ## M3 Nut

-M3 nuts are used to add threads to a project, typically in a pair to allow for the attachment of a mounting adaptor like the RAM B adaptor or the ¼-20 Camera mount adaptor.
+M3 nuts are used to add threads to a project, typically in a pair to allow for the attachment of a mounting adaptor like the RAM B adaptor or the ¼-20 Camera Mount adaptor.

 <img src="Photos/M3_Nut/M3_Nut_IMG1.png" width="300" style="display: block; margin: 0 auto" alt="a picture of an M3 nut">